thisisjustinm/docker-guide/README.md

 ### Creating Docker Images

 A Dockerfile is a simple text file that containes a list of commands that Docker client calls while creating an image.
-Following are the importand Dockerfile commands to remember:
+Following are the important Dockerfile instructions to remember:
 1. **FROM** : The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile must start with a FROM instruction. e.g. FROM alpine:latest